-Welcome to Flash Pulp, episode three hundred and forty-six.
+Welcome to Flash Pulp, episode three hundred and sixty-five.

-This week’s episodes are brought to you by Nutty Bites!
+This week’s episodes are brought to you by Tales from the Archive

 Flash Pulp is an experiment in broadcasting fresh pulp stories in the modern age - three to ten minutes of fiction brought to you Monday, Wednesday and Friday evenings.